Letter to the Parents

 - Silence all the negative comments and behaviors on game-day that are pushing good people out of the sport.

 We have the ability in Colorado to change sideline behavior provided we all take a stance and work together as a UNITED front against poor sportsmanship by modeling good behavior.
 While the rest of the country is promoting “Silent Saturday” we are advocating a proactive approach by promoting positive behavior with “Celebration Saturday”.
-When our kids take the field on April 7th, let us demonstrate a new, refreshing, and positive approach to game attendance and enjoyment.
+When our kids take the field on September 22nd, let us demonstrate a new, refreshing, and positive approach to game attendance and enjoyment.
 Regardless of the intensity of the game or the outcome of the match, let’s cheer as loud as we can for good play and good sportsmanship.
 Let’s avoid the sarcasm and negative comments.
-Let’s create such a positive environment that it becomes contagious to the few who have shed a bad light on to the sport with their poor sideline behavior.
-Let’s be positive role models for our kids!
+Let’s create such an enthusiastic and positive environment that it becomes contagious to the few who have shed a bad light on to the sport with their poor sideline behavior.
+Let’s be positive role models for our kids.

 Guidelines for spectators on “Celebration Saturday”